They can be difficult to remove but there are a few methods you can use to successfully get rid of them.

 Conclusion

-To prevent wild violets from growing in your lawn, make sure to keep it healthy and lush and avoid overwatering the grass.
+To keep wild violets out of your lawn make sure to maintain a healthy and robust lawn and avoid overwatering.